lawrennd/old_talks/_deepgp/includes/process-composition.md

 \slides{* From a process perspective: *process composition*.

 * A (new?) way of constructing more complex *processes* based on simpler components.
 }\notes{The deep Gaussian process leads to *non-Gaussian* models, and non-Gaussian characteristics in the covariance function.
-In effect, what we are proposing is that we change the properties of the functions we are considering by *composing stochastic processes$.
+In effect, what we are proposing is that we change the properties of the functions we are considering by *composing stochastic processes*.
 This is an approach to creating new stochastic processes from well known processes.}

 \newslide{}